What You Will Learn

 Wikipedia describes DevOps as a “culture, movement or practice that emphasizes the collaboration and communication of both software developers and other information technology (IT) professionals whilst supporting the practices of automating software delivery and infrastructure changes.
 It aims at establishing a culture and environment where building, testing and releasing software can happen rapidly, frequently and more reliably.”
 It is also a combination of development and operations practices, policies, procedures, and process.
 In the enterprise software world, DevOps provides a vehicle for organizational transformation from siloed, traditionally adversarial groups to collaborative, shared ownership teams with a common goal and collective responsibility.

-This book approaches DevOps from a software/application engineering and deployment perspective, but there are a number of other key disciplines that need to be part of any major DevOps initiative.
+This tutorial approaches DevOps from a software/application engineering and deployment perspective, but there are a number of other key disciplines that need to be part of any major DevOps initiative.
 These include:

 • Code – Code development and review, static code analysis, continuous integration tools